joshn28/calculator-app/README.md

 # Calculator App

-A calculator that can perform the four basic mathematical operations: addition, subtraction, multiplication, and division built using React.
+A calculator built using React that can perform the four basic mathematical operations: addition, subtraction, multiplication, and division.